Share this article

 Fun fact about corn snakes

-Corn snakes can recognise the smell of humans familiar to them, so if you choose to welcome a corn snake as a pet, they could well be aware of your presence, each and every time you enter the room.
+Corn snakes can recognize the smell of humans familiar to them, so if you choose to welcome a corn snake as a pet, they could well be aware of your presence, each and every time you enter the room.

 Corn snake